MirrorDNA-Reflection-Protocol/ActiveMirrorOS/docs/Paper2_Layered_Governance_LLM_Systems.md

 4. **We do not claim governance without human oversight.** All v1 decisions require human review.
 Autonomous governance is out of scope.

 5. **We do not claim content filtering is sufficient.** The content layer mitigates known harm categories—it does not guarantee safe outputs.

+### 9.1 Non-Claims of This Work

+To further clarify scope:

+- This architecture does **not** claim universal safety or comprehensive harm prevention
+- This work does **not** replace alignment research, content moderation, or fine-tuning—it is complementary
+- Layered governance does **not** eliminate hallucinations, misuse, or model-level failures
+- The approach is designed to be **composable**: G, C, and M may be independently substituted or enhanced
+- No claim is made that this architecture generalizes beyond the tested patterns and deployment context

 ---